 Setting Annual Priorities and Grant Amounts – Each year, the grant-making committee is informed by the Investment Committee of the total amount of money to be disbursed.
 After that the Vision Board meets with the International Steering Group to agree the priorities for the next round of grants and then recommend these priorities to the International Board and the Tertön Sogyal Foundations' boards for approval.
 Once approved, the priorities will be shared with the grant-making committee as guidelines for this grant-making cycle after which the committee makes a formal announcement to the whole sangha that includes priorities, total amount to be granted and deadlines.

-Applying for Grants – Grant applications are accepted twice a year before the 1st of July and the 1st of December.
-The grant-making committee receives the applications on or before the deadline date in digital format and will take two weeks to review them.
+Applying for Grants – Grant applications are accepted up to 6 weeksbefore the start of the event one wants to participate in.
+The grant-making committee receives the applications on or before the deadline date in digital format.

 Awarding Grants – Members of the grant-making committee will review the applications to ensure they are properly presented and if not, they will contact the applicant with comments so they can correct the application prior to the deadline.